samparkewolfe/Sound_Control/README.txt

 	Pitch to be lower.
 (DONE)

 MODEL
 Buttons, buttons instead of X toggles.
 Hybrid regression-classifier for the granulator.
 Automate the recording time.
 (DONE)
 Still posts “Model is ready to run!” twice?.
+(DONE)

 LOOPER
 Change the looper to controlling gain instead on off.